onlyjazz/flask-docs/docs/first_study.md

  ![Screenshot](img/study/edit_study.PNG)

----
-**NOTES:**
+!!! note "Study definition values"

     1. *Database* and *EDC URL* fields are related to EDC db, if you have EDC (ClinCapture) db you should fill them.
     2. *Enable patient reported outcome module?* Check this checkbox if your study has a PRO for patients.
     3. *PRO URL*: If study has another PRO then FlaskData fill the *PRO URL* field with your study's PRO URL.
     4. *Package*: There are 3 available packages, Start, Submit and Validate.
         * Start - study uses IRB and Forms
         * Submit - Flask+Forms+Tools+EDC.
 Unlimited sites.
         * Validate - Flask+Forms+Tools+EDC.
 Limited to 3 sites.
     5. *Alert data source*: Data for alert definitions (If study uses clinCapture you should choose PostgreSQL otherwise choose MongoDB).
     6. *Study subject prefix*: Prefix of creation subject label, like study1-001.
     7. *Subject’s IDPs settings*: IDP settings for subjects-patients.
----

 When you click **SAVE** the profile study will be opened.